daggaz/json-stream/README.md

 Unlike `json.load()`, `json-stream` can _stream_ JSON data from a file-like object.
 This has the following benefits:

-* It does not require the whole json document to be into memory up-front
+* it does not require the whole json document to be read into memory up-front
-* It can start producing data before the entire document has finished loading
+* it can start producing data before the entire document has finished loading
-* It only requires enough memory to hold the data currently being parsed
+* it only requires enough memory to hold the data currently being parsed

-## What are the problems with standard `json.load()`?

-The problem with the `json.load()` stem from the fact that it must read the whole JSON document into memory before parsing it.

-### Memory usage

-`json.load()` first reads the whole document into memory as a string.
-It then starts parsing that string and converting the whole document into python types again stored in memory.
-For a very large document, this could be more memory than you have available to your system.

-`json_stream.load()` does not read the whole document into memory, it only buffers enough from the stream to produce the next item of data.

-Additionally, in transient mode (see below) `json-stream` also doesn't store up all the parsed data in memory.

-### Latency

-`json.load()` produces all the data after parsing the whole document.
-If you only care about the first 10 items in a list of 2 million items, then you have wait until all 2 million items have been parsed first.

-`json_stream.load()` produces data as soon as it is available in the stream.

 ## Usage